Why these scissors are a work of genius

 "Rather than being forged from iron, the blades were made from pressed steel which was held together by a single piece of metal in the middle.
 The whole production process became quite simple and inexpensive."

-Although Fiskars calls the design an "amazing leap in cutting performance," its success was as much a matter of affordability.
+Although Fiskars calls the design an "amazing leap in cutting performance

 "Scissors became much more accessible," explained on the phone Marika Orkamo, Fiskars' Vice President of branding and marketing.